AndersBNielsen/65uino/docs/getting-started/README.md

 - RODATA: This is the 4kb ROM segment starting at $F000
 - VECTORS6502: This starts at $FFFA (ROM) and is used for defining the reset vectors

-You have to use the ***USERLAND*** segment to write yur code.
-You have 91 bytes of RAM for your code that can be loaded through the serial bootloader.
+You have to use the ***USERLAND*** segment to write your code.
+You have less than 100 bytes of RAM for your code that can be loaded through the serial bootloader, exact amount depending on how the stack is used.

-This segments is compiled and linked to `build/userland.bin`.
+This segments are compiled and linked to `build/userland.bin`.